 - The “Print” button will open the recipe in a print friendly page;

 - The “Yum” button will save it into your Yummly recipe box;

 - And if you rate my recipes with 5 rating stars, thank you soooo much!

 BigOven helps you create a shopping list for specific planned meals and recipes, which is handy when you have to buy food for a dinner party or a festivity.
 I would not use it for weekly meal planning as I prefer instead to plan my weekly meals based on what is fresh, in season and looks good on the Supermarket shelves.

-PlanCourses is best for regular weekly shopping if you live in France; it helps you to quickly create a shopping list of all you need to buy, including cleaning detergents, toiletries, stationary, pharmacy and others.
+PlanCourses is best for regular weekly shopping if you live in France; it helps you to quickly create a shopping list of all you need to buy, including cleaning detergents, toiletries, stationery, pharmacy and others.
 Your shopping list can be quickly set up just clicking on images.
 If a product you frequently buy is not included in the list, you can add it by scanning it with your mobile phone.
 I tried it, and it works!